Houdini 21.0 Nodes Geometry nodes

 Tip

-This node supports the character muscle/joint/etc. deformation workflow.
-To do a cage deformation of geometry, use the Lattice node.
+This node supports the character muscle/joint deformation workflow.
+To do a cage deformation of geometry, use the Lattice Deform SOP.

-Bone Deform works in conjunction with a Bone Capture nodes (Bone Capture, Bone Capture Proximity, Bone Capture Biharmonic) to deform geometry.
+The Bone Deform SOP works in conjunction with the bone capture nodes (Bone Capture SOP, Bone Capture Proximity SOP, Bone Capture Biharmonic SOP) to deform geometry.
 As the bones move, this node displaces the points on the geometry according to the point weights.

-Typically one or more Capture Regions are placed in an object (usually a bone) and named “capture_region”.
-The object is then read into a Capture operation through the object’s hierarchy.
-The object is moved to deform the Capture operation’s geometry with a Deform operation.
+Typically, one or more capture regions are placed in an object (usually a bone) and named “capture_region”.
+The object is read into a capture operation through the object’s hierarchy.
+A deform operation then moves the object, deforming the capture’s geometry.

 Attributes